kornyhiv/frigatenvr-reporter-addon/README.md

 This script is designed for Debian-based systems (like Ubuntu, Debian) and requires the following to be installed:
 •	Docker: To run the addon container.
 •	sqlite3: To perform initial checks on your Frigate database.
+The addon automatically uses the "frigate" docker container if using the easy installation script.
+No additional configuration is needed.

 The script will attempt to automatically install these dependencies using apt-get if they are not found.